Translation of the Final Fantasy IV Documents on Settings Book

 Item composed of gathered fragments of a Bomb that has blown itself to bits.
 When thrown at the enemy like a grenade, it emits flames, same as Firara.

-High-Quality Sound Born of the SFC's Capabilities
+High-Quality Sound Courtesy of the Power of the SFC

-The Settings Can Reflect the Player's Preferences
+Customizable Game Settings Cater to the Player's Preferences

-Caption [Multi-Player screen, assigning the party members to either controller 1 or 2]: You can make battles multi-player using a second controller.
+Caption [Multi-Player screen, assigning the party members to either controller 1 or 2]: You can even make battles multi-player using a second controller.

-Lots of Innovation in Even How Windows Open
+Lots of Innovation Even in How Windows Open

 A long time passed...

-new changes began to emerge.
+new changes began to unfold.

 And so, as if set in motion by an unseen force,

-young people concealing strong wills
+young people harboring strong wills

 begin to be swept up in the maelstrom of the new age dawning.